prathimacode-hub/ML-ProjectKart/Text Classification/README.md

 **CONCLUSION**

-Thus the model developed can be used to identify the suicidal thoughts on social media and other discussion forums, which can further be useful in reavhng out help to the users.
+Thus the model developed can be used to identify the suicidal thoughts on social media and other discussion forums, which can further be useful in reaChng out help to the users.

 **Nikita Emberi**